tydar/eleventy-personal-blog/posts/til-golang-closures.md

 layout: layouts/post.njk
 ---
 In my current Go project, I often need to filter a slice of `struct`s based on the value of some field.
 Writing a unique filter function or simply rewriting the logic in place was tedious.
-Using closures, a more generic filter function can be created.
+Using anonymous functions, a more generic filter function can be created.

 My `struct` type is: